-Focal onset seizures start in, and affect, just one part of the brain, sometimes called the 'focus' of the seizures.
+Focal seizures start in, and affect, just one part of the brain, sometimes called the 'focus' of the seizures.
 They might affect a large part of one hemisphere or just a small area in one of the lobes.

 Sometimes a focal seizure can spread to both sides of the brain (bilateral).
-Some people view this focal seizure as a warning, that another seizure will happen (see focal to bilateral tonic-clonic seizures, page 9).
+Some people view this focal seizure as a warning, that another seizure will happen (see focal to bilateral tonic-clonic seizures, page 3).

-Levels of awareness
+Levels of consciousness

-Seizures are also described depending on a person's level of awareness during their seizures - whether or not they are aware of the seizure and what is happening around them.
+Focal seizures are also described depending on a person's consciousness during their seizures - whether or not they are aware of what is happening around them and if they are able to respond.